Vl1dimir/LongNight2/README.md

 # LongNoght2
-Vovan try to make long night 2 game
+Vovan the great creating cool and atmospheric sequel of legendary game